AdobeDocs/experience-manager-64.fr-FR/help/sites-deploying/upgrade.md

 >[!NOTE]
 >
->Dans le cadre des efforts visant à améliorer la fiabilité des mises à niveau, AEM 6.4 a subi une restructuration complète du référentiel.
+>Dans le cadre des efforts visant à améliorer la fiabilité des mises à niveau, AEM 6.4 a fait l&#39;objet d&#39;une restructuration complète des dépôts.
 For more information on how to align with the new structure, see [Repository Restructuring in AEM 6.4](/help/sites-deploying/repository-restructuring.md)

 ## What Has Changed? {#what-has-changed}